jfbr1283/Airbnb_Reviews_Analysis/README.md

 </p>

 ## Overview
-I have been contracted by a boutique real estate firm out of Manhattan Beach California to help them optimize the Airbnb branch of their business.
-With hundreds of properties across Los Angeles, this firm wants to ensure that they are maximizing return on each of their properties by setting an optimal per night price point.
-With detailed information numerous written reviews for each of their properties, they wish to uncover whether these written reviews along with other features can be used to set optimal price points.
+A boutique real estate firm has contracted us out of Manhattan Beach California to help them optimize the Airbnb branch of their business.
+With hundreds of properties across Los Angeles, this firm wants to ensure that they are maximizing return on each of their properties by setting an optimal per-night price point.
+With detailed information and numerous written reviews for each of their properties, they wish to uncover whether these written reviews along with other features can be used to set optimal price points.

 ## Business Understanding
 To perform this analysis, we created a classification model to explore whether Airbnb written reviews are reliable predictors for the ‘price per night’ of a given Airbnb listing.
 Specifically for one-bedroom listings, they occupy most of the Airbnb listings in greater Los Angeles.
-Based on the results, this analysis will communicate clear recommendations on how Manhattan Beach Group should utilize this model to optimize their listing price-setting strategy.
+Based on the results, this analysis will clearly recommend how The Manhattan Beach Group should utilize this model to optimize its listing price-setting strategy.

 ## The Data
 <p align="center">
   <img width="550" height="200" src="images/airbnb_logo.png">
 </p>

-For this price analysis we pulled two data sets from [Inside Airbnb](http://insideairbnb.com/get-the-data/).
-"Inside Airbnb" is a website that sources Airbnb data quarterly for cities around the world.
+For this price analysis, we pulled two data sets from [Inside Airbnb](http://insideairbnb.com/get-the-data/).
+"Inside Airbnb" is a website that sources Airbnb data quarterly for cities worldwide.
 It includes data on _listings_, _reviews_, _neighborhoods_ and _calendar information_.
-The first data set includes detailed information such as **price, number of bedrooms, neighborhoods, property type and ratings** from over 44,000 Airbnb listings in greater Los Angeles.
+The first data set includes detailed information such as **price, number of bedrooms, neighborhoods, property type, and ratings** from over 44,000 Airbnb listings in greater Los Angeles.
 The second data set includes over 1.5 million **written reviews** corresponding to the listings in the first data set.
 In the "Data Preparation" section below we will merge these two data sets and filter them down to the features of interest.

 **How To Get The Data:** Apart from the cleaned and processed data (_processed_data.csv_), the data sets were too large to push to GitHub.
 Find the relevant download links below: